-commonly known by all actors, the general public need to be better informed about effective remedies available to help individuals and environmental associations access to justice in environmental matters under Luxembourg and EU law.
-The official website161 guichet.lu provides practical information, contact details, a form for lodging complaints and an overview of environmental law, including links.
+The 1999 law on the rules of procedure before the administrative jurisdictions foresees a general remedy for everyone that has a personal, direct, current or certain interest.
+Since 2007, such interest is presumed for all environmental associations.
+Although this is commonly known by all actors, the general public need to be better informed about effective remedies available to help individuals and environmental associations access to justice in environmental matters under Luxembourg and EU law.
+The official website guichet.lu provides practical information, contact details, a form for lodging complaints and an overview of environmental law, including links.
 Similar pages exist for the Water Management Agency and the Nature and Forestry Agency.
 However, these do not concern access to justice and cannot replace structured and user-friendly information available online from public authorities.

 Every administrative decision has to contain mandatory information concerning remedies.
-162 Even if in accordance with the law on public administration an individual act must specify the appeal procedure, this does not apply to general administrative acts.
+Even if in accordance with the law on public administration an individual act must specify the appeal procedure, this does not apply to general administrative acts.
 In particular for those acts it is important that information is easily available and user friendly.
 This is not the case currently.

 In Luxembourg there are no fees involved in taking a case to court.
 However, individuals and NGOs have to cover the costs of lawyers, experts, witnesses and bailiffs.
 The new penal code sets out a 'loser pays' principle meaning that legal fees are charged to the losing party.
 Generally speaking, however, legal fees do not cover the costs of hiring a lawyer.
 Whether or not procedural indemnities also cover lawyers is left to the judge's discretion.
-A study163 has found that lawyers' fees in Luxembourg are high and may be a deterrent to bringing cases forward.
+A study has found that lawyers' fees in Luxembourg are high and may be a deterrent to bringing cases forward.

-- Improve access to spatial data and services by making stronger linkages between the country INSPIRE portals, identify and document all spatial datasets required for the implementation of environmental law, and make the data and documentation at least accessible 'as is' to other public authorities and the public through the digital services foreseen in the INSPIRE Directive. - Ensure that there is legal standing for environmental NGOs to bring legal challenges on environmental issues, where relevant without facing prohibitive costs. - Better inform the public about their access to justice rights.
+Improve access to spatial data and services by making stronger linkages between the country INSPIRE portals, identify and document all spatial datasets required for the implementation of environmental law, and make the data and documentation at least accessible 'as is' to other public authorities and the public through the digital services foreseen in the INSPIRE Directive.